-Call for applications: Four positions on the 2017-2018 CS Ubuntu Board!
+Call for applications: Five positions for the 2020-2021 CS Ubuntu Board!

 The following positions on CS Ubuntu’s Board are open:

 President: CS Ubuntu’s President takes the lead in the professional development of CS Ubuntu, chairs the board members and General Assemblies and represents CS Ubuntu in our partnerships with the Centre for Conflict Studies, the university and other important external partners.
-As President, you need to be able to think strategically, manage a team, have strong communicational skills and feel confident to take up major responsibilities and projects and deliver a speech every now and then.
+As President, you need to be able to think strategically, manage a team, have strong communication skills and feel confident to take up major responsibilities and projects and deliver a speech every now and then.

 Secretary: CS Ubuntu’s Secretary is in charge of administration, membership communication, all incoming e-mail and taking the minutes of the board meetings and General Assemblies.
 Furthermore, the Secretary is in charge of the editing and sending of our monthly newsletter and helps out with other various tasks within the board.
-As Secretary, you need to have strong communicational skills, creative thinking and a pro-active and can-do attitude.
+As Secretary, you need to have strong communication skills, creative thinking and a pro-active and can-do attitude.

-Treasurer: The Treasurer is responsible for managing the financial resources of our study association, including the drafting of a budget for CS Ubuntu as well as collection of the membership fees, relevant subsidies, the selling of merchandise and other sources of income.
-As Treasurer, you need to have a feeling for numbers and money, be able to keep an accurate overview of all financial matters and be excited to share this with your fellow board members, committees and the every other member of CS Ubuntu.
+Treasurer: The Treasurer is responsible for managing the financial resources of our study association, including the drafting of a budget for CS Ubuntu as well as a collection of the membership fees, relevant subsidies, the selling of merchandise and other sources of income.
+As Treasurer, you need to have a feeling for numbers and money, be able to keep an accurate overview of all financial matters and be excited to share this with your fellow board members, committees and every other member of CS Ubuntu.